 - It does not have a place of business located in the United States, does not operate primarily within the U.S., and does not make a significant contribution to the U.S. economy through payment of taxes or use of American products, materials or labor. - It was not in operation as of Feb.
+29, 2020. - It applied and/or received for a PPP loan on or after Dec.
+27, 2020. - It is a publicly traded corporation, or is majority owned and controlled by a publicly traded corporation. - It presents live performances or sells products or services of a prurient sexual nature. - More than 10% of its 2019 gross revenue came from the federal government (not counting disaster assistance) - It owns or operates venues, theatres, museums or talent agencies in more than one country, owns or operates venues, theatres, museums or talent agencies in more than ten states, AND it had more than 500 employees as of Feb.
 29, 2020.

-- It received a PPP loan on or after Dec.
-27, 2020. - It is a publicly traded corporation, or is majority owned and controlled by a publicly traded corporation. - It presents live performances or sells products or services of a prurient sexual nature. - More than 10% of its 2019 gross revenue came from the federal government (not counting disaster assistance) - It owns or operates venues, theaters, museums or talent agencies in more than one country, owns or operates venues, theaters, museums or talent agencies in more than ten states, AND it had more than 500 employees as of Feb.
-29, 2020.

-Museum Operator
+Museum or Movie Theatre Operator